Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is recommended by the guiding principle 'progress iteratively with feedback'?
+### What is recommended by the guiding principle Progress Iteratively with Feedback?

 - [ ] A current state assessment that is carried out at the start of an improvement initiative.
 - [ ] The identification of all interested parts at the start of an improvement initiative.